harshiempire/my-weather-app/README.md

    #### OR

    * If setting using Docker is a hassle, in the `.env.example`, I have provided the MongoDB Atlas URI where the username and password `realadmin`
-   * `mongodb+srv://username:passwrod@cluster0.p3phjsx.mongodb.net/`
+   * `mongodb+srv://username:passwrod@cluster0.p3phjsx.mongodb.net/` refer step 3. **Backend Setup**
 - Also provided the `OPENWEATHERMAP API` for easier setup
-- Don't forget to create `.env` or else the setup wouldn't work
+- Don't forget to create `.env` or else the setup wouldn't work as in the next step